Massa Marittima

 > > > Click the small pictures for a larger view < < <

-History of Massa Marittima (MASSANA)
+History of Massa Marittima (Massana)

 Massa Marittima, in the Province of Grosseto, in Tuscany, was first mentioned in the 8 C. It grew at the expense of Populonia, an ancient city of the Etruscans, where numerous Etruscan ruins may be viewed today.
 Populonia was important on account of its iron, tin and copper works.
 It was besieged by Sulla, and in Strabo's time was already in decline and later it suffered at the hands of Totila, of the Lombards, and in 817, of a Byzantine fleet.
 After this, the bishops of Populonia abandoned the town, and in the eleventh century, established their residence at Massa.
 In 1226 Massa became a commune under the protection of Pisa.
 In 1307 it made an alliance with Siena, which was the cause of many wars between the two republics that brought about the downfall of Massa as an economic centre.

 The first known Bishop of Populonia was Atellus (about 495) and another was Saint Cerbonius (546), protector of the city, to whom Saint Gregory refers in his Dialogues.
 Among the bishops of Massa were the friar Antonio (1430), a former general of the Franciscans, and legate of Boniface IX; Leonardo Dati (1467), author of poetic satires; Alessandro Petrucci (1601), who embellished the cathedral and the episcopal palace; the Camaldolese Eusebio da Ciani (1719), who governed the diocese for fifty-one years.
-This see was at first suffragan of
+This see was at first suffragan of Pisa, but since 1458 of Sienna.

 Click here for a more detailed history of Massa Marittima